 BA(Hons), LLM, PgDL, Solicitor

-Daniel Crockford is a Solicitor and Consultant at the London based commercial law firm Keystone Law where he is a member of the of the firm’s shipping and marine department.
+Daniel Crockford is a Solicitor and Consultant at the London based commercial law firm Ince where he is a member of the of the firm’s shipping and marine department.
+He previously worked for Keoghs.

 Having decided to pursue a career in law having studied history at the University of Durham, Daniel trained with the law firm DAC Beachcroft where following qualification he specialised in insurance litigation with a particular focus on cargo claims and yacht disputes, including collision and salvage.
 Daniel is recognised in these areas in both the Legal 500 and Chambers & Partners.
 He regularly writes articles and has contributed to publications such as Maritime Risk International, Superyacht Business, Insurance Day, Maritime Journal and Ship Technology Global.